PhenixCollaboration/web/_results/keywords.md

 {% include layouts/find_title.md name=page.name %}

-Listed on this page are *recommended* keywords used to tag materials placed on this site and importantly **materials uploaded to the
+Listed on this page are *recommended* keywords used to tag materials placed on this site and also committed to cloud platforms such as
-{% include navigation/pagelink.md folder=site.resources name='zenodo' tag='Zenodo'%}
+{% include navigation/pagelink.md folder=site.results name='zenodo' tag='Zenodo'%}
-system** under the umbrella of the
+(under the umbrella of the
-{% include navigation/findlink.md name='PHENIX Community on Zenodo' %}.
+{% include navigation/findlink.md name='PHENIX Community on Zenodo' %}),
+and
+{% include navigation/findlink.md name='HEPData' %}.
-Keywords are used in certain automated features of this site.
-They are critically important to make access to Zenodo efficient and PHENIX material discoverable, so their consistent use strongly recommended.
+They are critically important to make access to these resources efficient and PHENIX materials readily discoverable, so their consistent use strongly recommended.
+Keywords are also used in certain automated features of this site.

 **The keywords are case-sensitive.** We adopted lowercase convention for all keywords for the following reason: Zenodo is using a complex query mechanism which includes "elastic search" so the effect of capitalization on queries is not always straighforward, so it's best to avoid ambiguity.
 Note that Zenodo keywords can actually be a combination of words and white space (i.e. phrases).
 Multiple such combinations are allowed in a single query when accessing Zenodo.

-Please note that {% include navigation/pagelink.md folder=site.results name='hepdata' tag='HEPData' %}
-has its own set of keyword conventions so they have to be managed separately.

 In the tables below, the keywords are grouped in categories.
 Each entry in the left column acts as a query link to *Zenodo*, for that specific keyword.
 Pages containing